-Effects of Co-signing
+Effects of Cosigning

-When you co-sign for a loan, you're treated as if you took out the loan yourself.
+When you cosign for a loan, you're treated as if you took out the loan yourself.
 Obviously, if the borrower defaults on the loan, you've got to pay off the balance.
-Not as obvious is the fact that the loan shows up on your credit report, just like any other loan in your name.
-Since your credit report affects your credit score, and lenders look at both your credit report and your credit score when deciding whether to approve you for your own loan, your generosity in co-signing could come back to bite you.
+Not as obvious is the fact that the loan shows up on your credit report as if it were your own.
+Since your credit report affects your credit score, cosigning a loan for someone else impacts your credit rating, and your generosity when cosigning a loan could come back to bite you.

 Late Payments Hurt You

-Lenders are more hesitant to make loans to people with poor payment histories.
-The converse is also true, however, so if the person you cosign for makes all the payments on time, your credit score benefits.
-Your payment history accounts for 35 percent of your credit score, so while one late payment won't ruin your score, a string of late payments can cause trouble when you apply for credit in the future.
+Lenders are more hesitant to make loans to people with poor payment histories, so someone else's negligence can hurt you in a cosigning situation.
+The converse is also true, however.
+If the person you cosign for makes all their payments on time, your credit score benefits.
+Your payment history accounts for 35 percent of your credit score, so while one late payment won't ruin your score, a string of them will.

 Minimizing Your Exposure